 Philippine Ambassador to Russia Carlos Sorreta said that the main difficulty for the inclusion of Russia in the existing regional security system is the need to adjust to the established set of rules, formed under the strong influence of the United States.
 Huang Jing added that the creation of a new system is prevented by the hermetic structure of the existing strategic alliances, whose members are too dependent on the US.

 Policies of the US president-elect Donald Trump became one of the most debated topics at the conference.
 His recent statement that he was not sure about the appropriateness of the "one China" policy (i.e., non-recognition of Taiwan) caused a lively discussion.
 Participants suggested a number of possible scenarios: the most likely is to maintain the existing system of relations.
-According to Fyodor Lukyanov, the Valdai Discussion Club Academic Director, Trump is trying to up the ante in the bargaining of a new system of relations with China.
+According to Fyodor Lukyanov, the Valdai Discussion Club Research Director, Trump is trying to up the ante in the bargaining of a new system of relations with China.

 In this case, the aforementioned political tensions in the region, according to Huang Jing and Irene Chan, are not related to the economic development and interaction among regional actors.
 Asia-Pacific is in the midst of the third wave of modernization and industrialization, which will allow the region to reach a qualitatively new level of development and to secure its economic achievements.